Chewing tobacco

 Many different cancers, including those of the mouth, tongue, gums, stomach, oesophagus (throat), and bladder, can be brought on by tobacco smoking.
 Heavy chewers may also start to notice that their teeth are becoming worn down and discoloured, which can also result in gum recession.

-Planning how to quit tobacco chewing habit
+Planning to quit

-First decide on a quit date.
+Decide on a quit date.
 Mark the calendar with the day you plan to quit.
 Allow enough time for planning but not so much that you end up talking yourself out of quitting.
 Avoid attempting to quit when you are under stress since it will be more complex and you risk failing.

 Keep a journal and record your cigarette consumption.
 Many people find it beneficial to record their actions and feelings each time they consume cigarettes.
 You’ll eventually see a trend and be able to develop solutions to avoid these triggers.
 For instance, if you like to smoke while watching TV, you might want to keep some gum or mints nearby.